Jimmy-Hu/TinyDIP/README.md

 # TinyDIP

-Tiny Digital Image Processing Library is a C++ library designed with C++20 syntax
+Tiny Digital Image Processing Library is a C++ library designed with C++20 syntax.

+**Note: The implementation in this repository is under experimental purpose.
+The condition of requirment for development environment, library dependencies, even the used C++ language version may be updated.**

 ### Environment Requirment